skienzmatishun/rippreport/content/p/no-98-ethical-abortion/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: Soldiers and civilians stand around a large military transport plane on a tarmac at sunset, with the text ITS OVER overlaid
+alttags: News photo showing soldiers escorting civilians onto a military aircraft at sunset, marked with the text ITS OVER
 ---
 39.5 Million SARS-COV-2 infected in the USA with 643,00 deaths.
 The Delta variant has Gulf Coastal Hospitals are out of ICU beds and the Feds are in Foley helping out.